 And the second half of the Board of Executive Officers consists of Executive Officers, Audit & Supervisory Board Members, and executive managers, which resolve the matters delegated by the Board of Directors and discuss the essential matters of the Company.

 To enhance the effectiveness of directors, since 2016 the members of the Board of Directors are asked to conduct self-evaluations.
 All directors and Audit & Supervisory Board Members are subject to a five-point evaluation and a free-form descriptive questionnaire regarding the composition, operation and responsibilities of the Board of Directors.
 The results are reported at meetings of the Board of Directors and used as appropriate to improve the Board’s operation.

-In September 2020 and September 2021, we outsourced the evaluation of effectiveness to a third party in order to increase transparency and objectivity.
+Since September 2020, we have outsourced the evaluation of effectiveness to a third party in order to increase transparency and objectivity.

 We encourage directors and Audit & Supervisory Board Members to conduct voluntary self-training to enhance their ability to fulfill their duties.
 We also obtain training from outside sources.

 The Articles of Incorporation stipulate that the term of directors of Hamamatsu Photonics is one year and the term of Audit & Supervisory Board Members is four years.
 Directors and Audit & Supervisory Board Members are elected when attending shareholders with a majority of voting rights approve their appointment at a general meeting of shareholders in which at least one third of the total voting rights of all shareholders are exercised by the attending shareholders.